 We’ve been conditioned to think that something free won’t be the same quality as something we pay for, but when it comes to generating leads, that couldn’t be further from the truth.
 Lead generation is an essential part of growing a business, especially when your business lives online.
 Leads are prospective customers who have shown a genuine interest in what products and/or services you have to offer.
 You can’t generate leads without website visitors, and you can’t get website visitors without visibility.
-Luckily for us, visibility can be free and I want to offer you some ways to generate organic leads that will only cost you time and effort.
+Luckily for us, visibility can be free.
+I want to offer you some ways to increase organic lead generation that will only cost you time and effort.

 Understand Your Personas

 The first step you should take before building out a strategy for increasing organic lead generation is to identify and deeply understand your buyer personas.
 These are the people you want to ultimately sell your product or service to.
 Understanding their demographics, psychographics, challenges and motivations, is essential to ensuring that all activities involved in acquiring and serving your customers are tailored to their needs.
 If you aren’t sure where to start, I love to use this awesome buyer person tool from HubSpot.
 From there, I suggest adding a section for listing out your persona’s values and motivations, as well as one to list your own company’s value propositions.
 This will help you align all of your buyer persona information with what you can offer them.

 After understanding your buyer personas, you should focus on optimizing your site so it can be easily be found.
 To understand search engine optimization (SEO), think of the internet as a library, search engines as librarians, and yourself as an author.
 In this instance, the science of SEO is writing your book in a way that the librarian can easily interpret, allowing them to place your book in the correct section of the library so people looking for your book or genre can easily find it.
 Your goal is to be a national bestseller, right?
 Appealing to the librarian and the people who read your book is your number one priority.